julianhasseUSDS/Markdown-emojis/README.md

-# :fire: All the emojis :tada:
+# All the emojis :tada:

 ---
 ---